Discovery in Whittier Scholars Program

 “I think it matters that we take stock of the things that we consume on a regular basis,” Taylor said.
 “We take these un-intentioned biases and we place that on people that we meet in the outside world.
 It is a reflection of who we are.”

-Analyzing Night of the Living Dead served as a trail run for her senior project: expanding her scope and investigating how black women have been represented in film, and how those portrayals shaped real women’s experiences.
-She’s also taking a close look at black women’s involvement in the industry, which has remained static over time.
+Analyzing Night of the Living Dead prepared Taylor for her senior project: expanding her scope and investigating how Black women have been represented in film, and how those portrayals shape real women’s experiences.
+She also took a close look at Black women’s involvement in the industry.

 “I’ve always been interested in how do we create a more holistic story of who we are,” she said.
 “Especially in the United States of America, where we have so many different types of people, it would behoove us to show different types of people and see how those stories effect who we are as a society.”